fbdel/Train-Scheduler/README.md

 # Train-Scheduler

-Prompts the info to me submited using a form:
+#When adding trains, administrators should be able to submit the following:
 -Train Name
 -Destination
--First Train Time
+-First Train Time -- in military time
--Frequency
+-Frequency -- in minutes

-Data is stored using Firebase, in addition the time of the next train along with how many minutes away is computed and displayed.
+Code this app to calculate when the next train will arrive; it relative to the current time.
+Users from many different machines must be able to view same train times.

 #Tech Used:
 -Firebase